Psychology and Social Justice: Making Change Happen

 - Hybrid Online Learning - This offering delivers < 25% of its instruction online, rather than via face-to-face contact between you and your instructors.

-$45 in winter for materials and supplies.
-Students enrolled for 12 credits in spring will have a $500 fee for an overnight field trip to the Highlander Center.
+$50 in winter for materials and supplies.
+Students enrolled for 12 credits in spring will have a $600 fee for a five-day field trip to the Highlander Center.
+Students must provide their own airfare (approximately $400.00).

 Class Size: 50